Reading Time: 7 minutes read

 Once a photo is taken, use the built-in editing features to crop the photo and auto-enhance.
 To better understand how your camera works, take a look at your iPhone camera settings.

-Square mode limits the frame of your camera screen to a square.
-This is one of the more ideal iPhone camera modes for use in many social media apps.
+Square mode limits the frame of your camera screen to a perfect square.
+This is one of the more ideal iPhone camera modes for use in many social media apps as you don’t need to do any additional cropping.
 When you take a photo, the frame shows you exactly what you might see in your favorite social media platform.
-If you’ve got a lot of followers hungry for content, square mode can be your best friend.
+This iPhone camera mode creates a symmetrical shape and can inspire further creativity when you’re shooting as you’ll be more meticulous about what you want to include in the frame.
+If you’ve got a lot of followers hungry for content, square mode is a great option.

 Panoramic mode, or “pano” for short, is a great iPhone camera mode used to capture wide swaths of subject matter.
-Pano mode is the ultra wide-angle setting to capture breathtaking landscapes.
+Pano mode is the ultra wide-angle setting that enables you to capture breathtaking landscapes.
 It’s also really helpful when you don’t have any room to back up to get everything in frame.
-I’m sure we’ve all wedged ourselves into a corner with a phone pressed to our chest hoping to get a photo of the entire room.
-Or, everyone is gathered for a team/group shot and you’re telling the people on the ends to crowd in toward the center.
-Say you’ve landed the biggest fish of your life and it doesn’t fit in the screen.
 Capture everything easily using pano mode.

 Night mode automatically turns on when your camera detects a low-light environment.
 It’s special icon at the top of the display turns yellow when the feature is active.
 Your iPhone might take a night mode photo quickly or several seconds depending on how dark the scene is.